designsimply/random-images/readme.txt

 = 0.7.1 =
 * Switch to using the class as a namespace so it can be called directly in theme files.
 * Update code example in readme.txt, move to FAQ.
+* Add an option to link directly to files instead of attachment pages.

 = 0.7 =
 * First version